-Foundations of Sustainability and Tourism
+Foundations of Sustainability and Tourism Offered as an Academic Micro-Credential

 By completing this Badge, learners gain an understanding of corporate sustainability and sustainable practices in the tourism business and destination development.
 This is a "stackable credential" and all classes can be applied towards either the Certificate in Sustainable Tourism or the Certificate in Sustainable Leadership.